Grandma's Banana Bread, just like Grandma made.

-I usually make my Favorite Banana Bread with crushed pineapple, and it’s more like a cake—the pineapple makes it very moist.
+I usually make my Favorite Banana Bread with crushed pineapple, and it's more like a cake, the pineapple makes it very moist.
 But I got a new cookbook the other day and decided to try a new recipe.
-The cookbook is called At My Grandmother’s Knee: Recipes & Memories Handed Down by Women of the South by Faye Porter.
+The cookbook is called At My Grandmother's Knee: Recipes & Memories Handed Down by Women of the South (affiliate link) by Faye Porter and her recipe for banana bread was the model for this recipe.

 - 1 cup sugar